-There are some of the other attractions you must see within a short drive of our glass bottom boat!
+Here are some of the other attractions we recommend within a short drive of our glass bottom boat.

-Located about 30km south from where we run our glass bottom boat tours at Tantabiddi, Turquoise Bay is the most iconic and a must see destination for anyone visiting Ningaloo Reef.
-With its beautiful sandy beach and a colour of the water that must be seen to be believed, Turquoise Bay is a dream-come-true to many visitors.
+Located about 30km south from where we run our glass bottom boat tours at Tantabiddi, Turquoise Bay is the most iconic and a must see destination for anyone visiting Ningaloo Reef. named the #1 beach in the South Pacific and #3 in the world in Trip Advisor’s 2022 Travellers’ Choice awards, with its beautiful sandy beach and a colour of the water that must be seen to be believed, Turquoise Bay is a dream-come-true to many visitors.

-The drift snorkel site is a host to many beautiful varieties of fish and coral but is a subject to very strong currents and should be approached with utmost caution in the water.
+The drift snorkel site is a host to many beautiful varieties of fish and coral but is a subject to very strong currents and should be enjoyed with caution whilst in the water.
+Just follow the signs at all the beach accesses.
 While virtually all the coral species found at Turquoise Bay can be found whilst touring on glass bottom boat with us, we see numerous others as well, not found on the beach and along with them numerous other fish species (also not found in the proximity of the beach).

-In season (April – July) the magnificent whalesharks arrive on Ningaloo.
-Sighted daily using spotter planes, the largest fish in the ocean have been sighted to be as large as 12m on Ningaloo.
+In season (April – July) the magnificent whalesharks arrive at Ningaloo.
+Sighted daily using spotter planes, the largest fish in the ocean have been recorded to be as large as 12m at Ningaloo.
 There are several whaleshark operators in the Exmouth area that can look after you very well.
 While coming on a whaleshark tour can take a good chunk of your travelling budget, the thrills of snorkelling with whalesharks truly are unforgettable and for many they top the “Bucket List”.

 Vlaming Head Lighthouse